Today, Data Center (DC) managers are confronted with a number of challenges to obtaining successful data center management.

-DCIM systems can also help manage the data center more efficiently and to run at full capacity while minimizing risk.
+DCIM systems can also help manage the data center more efficiently and to help it run at full capacity while minimizing risk.

-The single most vital concern for DC managers is the increase of power consumption in the data center, and more importantly finding effective methods to manage that power consumption.
-As virtualization decreases the number of servers and the amount of power needed at the cabinet/rack is constantly increasing.
+The single most vital concern for DC managers is the increase of power consumption in the data center, and, more importantly, finding effective methods to manage that power consumption.
+Virtualization is decreasing the number of servers used in data centers, while the amount of power needed at the cabinet/rack is constantly increasing.

 CABLExpress offers technology updates that cover a number of topics and/or best practices, designed to help DC managers avoid the many obstacles they face on a daily basis.